IsiRoca/PHP-CRUD/README.md

 ### Update ###

-Update a Row in a Database
+Update a Row in a Table

 Use the following schema:
 [Table name], [UPDATE Values], [WHERE]